 To liven up dull, brittle hair, add a few teaspoons of hemp seed oil to shampoo.
 The oil moisturizes and improves the hair's elasticity, resulting in shiny, healthy hair.
 It can also be massaged into the scalp to help alleviate issues like dryness or dandruff.

 You'll find hemp seed oil in a medley of products.
-Moana Renewal Day Cream ($68) uses hemp seed oil to reinvigorate dull skin and so does Sciote Micro Derm Creme ($60 in the shop).
+Moana Renewal Day Cream ($68) uses hemp seed oil to reinvigorate dull skin and so does Sciote Micro Derm Creme ($60).
 Trinite Organiques Tender Mercy Scalp Elixer ($26) uses hemp seed oil to help mend problematic scalps, while Mad Hippie Antioxidant Facial Oil ($24.99) uses hemp seed extract in its non-greasy moisturizer.

 If you don't feel like slathering it on your face, hemp seed oil is ingestible as-is.
 With a slight nutty flavor (depending on how refined it is), it goes perfect on salads, in protein shakes or in other cold meals.